-Ogun state governor, Senator Ibikunle Amosun and his beautiful wife, Olufunsho got married 25 years ago and if no one told you, you won't know they are not of same religion.
-In a recent interview with the 50-year-old beautiful wife of the governor, she explained how easy or difficult it was to get her parents approval to marry the governor who is a Muslim while she is a Christian.
+The Ogun state governor, Senator Ibikunle Amosun, and his beautiful wife, Olufunsho, got married 26 years ago and, if no one told you, you won't know they were not of same religion.
+In a recent interview with the 51-year-old beautiful wife of the governor, she explained how easy or difficult it was to get her parents approval to marry the governor who is a Muslim while she is a Christian.
 She said:

 2. Asiwaju Bola Tinubu